Huegoxaga/notes/embedded/README.md

   - All the peripherals are syncronized by clocks.
   - It determine the SYSCLK, SYSCLK is the main clock for the MCU
   - The clock is depicted by the clock tree in the mannul
-  - The higher frenquency the clock has the higher power comsumption the board will have.
+  - The higher frenquency the clock has the higher power comsumption the board will have
+  - Clock enables data transmit through a pin with 1 or 0 signals over time
   - There are several clock resources:
     - The Cystal Oscillator (external to MCU) it is the high speed external(HSE) clock
       - Have the option to use on board external clock(Crystal mode)
       - Have the option to install own external clock or use dubeg board's clock (External mode)
     - The RC Oscillator (internal to MCU) it is the high speed internal(HSI) clock
-    - Phase Locked Group (PLL) (internal to MCU) is uses HSE or HSI to boost the systen clock speed much higher.
+    - Phase Locked Group (PLL) (internal to MCU) uses HSE or HSI to boost the systen clock speed much higher
   - All peripherals need to enable the peripheral clock before using or configuring it.
-It is done by changing values in the registers.
+It is done by changing values in the clock registers
+  - Clock Registers falls within the range called RCC (Reset and Clock Control)
   - The register memoery location is the base address plus the offset stated in the manual
   - MCO is the Microcontroller output signal, the signal can be configured to output to a certain pin for measurement, performed by a USB logic analyzer or a digital oscilloscope.
 The signal can also act as an external clock for other MCU.
     - 2 pins are connected for measurement, one is the output pin, one is the Ground on the borad.